Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Most radiators in modern automobiles, including the Toyota Camry, are made of aluminum and plastic.
-Their average lifespan is seven to ten years when properly maintained.
+Their average lifespan is 7–10 years when properly maintained.

 Most non-OEM (Original Equipment Manufacturer) aftermarket radiators can be purchased for approximately $100.
-If you want the absolute best radiator, perhaps better than the factory original, get Koyo brand.
-Koyo is an OEM supplier for Toyota and Honda.
+If you want the absolute best radiator, perhaps better than the factory original, get Koyo or Denso brand.
+Koyo and Denso are OEM suppliers for Toyota and Honda.
 Of course, Koyo is not cheap.

 Use Toyota (Pink) Coolant, Not Green Coolant

 All the Camry radiators I have seen that failed and had to be replaced had been using at least some green coolant (ordinary non-brand-specific), rather than Toyota-brand pink coolant.
 Some had some original pink coolant in their coolant reservoir, while the cooling system itself was green with signs of residual pink.

 If you have switched from the factory pink to green, flush the system thoroughly with water before introducing a different-colored coolant.
 Better yet, stick with the Toyota pink coolant.
 I believe mixing different colored coolants causes a reaction that reduces the anti-corrosion and water-pump-lubricating properties of the factory coolant.

 The video below (starting at time 3:29) shows the replacement of the radiator on a '97 Lexus ES 300.
 The radiator configuration in the ES300 is virtually identical to the Camry V6 and I4 as well as other Toyota vehicles.
 There are two fan shrouds—on the driver's side for coolant, and the passenger side for the condenser—and two supply and return ATF connection points.

 Step-By-Step Instructions for Radiator Replacement